 Thinking of posting my website to Filipino developer subreddits to

-gain more first-day traction on release, but mommy i’m scared… some of
+gain more first-day traction on release, but mommy i’m scared… some

-comment shit to hurt under the guise of constructive criticism.
+only comment shit to hurt under the guise of constructive criticism.

 Plus, this is like the weirdest web project I’ve made because of how